+Is a book on aligning business and technology.
 Adoption of Technology for Business and Alignment of Technology with Business are the twin engines to propel enterprise growth in the digital era.
 Unless both are firing together, you can neither attain sufficient altitude nor enough speed to stay competitive.
-Harness the power of this combined force by mastering the simple and proven techniques that help Business and IT achieve their shared mission, which is to make the business successful.
+Harness the power of this combined force (aligning business and technology) by mastering the simple and proven techniques that help Business and IT achieve their shared mission, which is to make the business successful.

 Across industries and sectors, enterprises today must straddle two agendas at once: